velko94/Movie_api_2025/README.md

 ## Acknowledgements

 * Main acknowledgement is to **Yasen Petrov** for teaching me how to write code in Python.
-* **Gergana** for being the lead UX and UI tester and giving a non-IT perspective on UX.
-* Finding bugs I did’nt know I had.
+* **Gergana** for being the lead UX and UI tester and giving a non-IT perspective on UX and Finding bugs I did not know I had.
-* Google, StackOverflow, and ChatGPT for helping find ideas and fixes.
+* Google, StackOverflow, and ChatGPT for troubleshooting and ideas.

 ---